mtask/LocalLLMtest/README.md

 ## whoosh_LLM

 This directory contains scripts that uses Whoosh to index additional context which is then combined with the prompt.
 It has its own README with more details.

+## chatters

+This directory contains script where you can put two LLM instances to "talk" with each other.
+It will ask an initial prompt which will kickstart the discussion with the first bot.